nadjascodejourney/nadjascodejourney/README.md

 * 🌍  I'm based in Regensburg
 * 🧠  I'm learning React, Three.js, Javascript and Figma
 * 🤝  I'm open to collaborating on artistic, playful and creative web projects
-* ⚡  I’m also really interested in illustration, typography and I love cats and birds of prey 🦅
+* ⚡  I’m also really interested in illustration, films and typography and I love cats and birds of prey 🦅

 ### Skills